 The Tickeron PE Growth Rating for this company is (best 1 - 100 worst), pointing to worse than average earnings growth.
 The PE Growth rating is based on a comparative analysis of stock PE ratio increase over the last 12 months compared against S&P 500 index constituents.

 The Tickeron Profit vs. Risk Rating rating for this company is (best 1 - 100 worst), indicating that the returns do not compensate for the risks.
 LYFT’s unstable profits reported over time resulted in significant Drawdowns within these last five years.
 A stable profit reduces stock drawdown and volatility.
 The average Profit vs. Risk Rating rating for the industry is 90, placing this stock worse than average.

 The average fundamental analysis ratings, where 1 is best and 100 is worst, are as follows

 a provider of online social rideshare community platform

-A.I.dvisor indicates that over the last year, LYFT has been loosely correlated with UBER.
-These tickers have moved in lockstep 59% of the time.
-This A.I.-generated data suggests there is some statistical probability that if LYFT jumps, then UBER could also see price increases.
+A.I.dvisor indicates that over the last year, LYFT has been loosely correlated with COIN.
+These tickers have moved in lockstep 51% of the time.
+This A.I.-generated data suggests there is some statistical probability that if LYFT jumps, then COIN could also see price increases.